AGENCY CONTACT INFORMATION

 Arizona Department of Revenue

 The Arizona Department of Revenue was established in 1973 to administer Arizona’s tax laws (Laws 1973, Chapter 123, effective July 1, 1974).
 Statutory authority is outlined in two titles of Arizona Revised Statutes: Title 42 – Taxation and Title 43 – Taxation of Income.
 Regulatory rules are found in the Arizona Administrative Code, Title 15.

-The mission of the Arizona Department of Revenue is to serve the people of Arizona by administering tax laws with integrity, fairness and efficiency.
-The Department administers and enforces collection of individual and corporate income tax, transaction privilege (sales), use, luxury, withholding, centrally-assessed property, estate, fiduciary, bingo, and severance taxes.
+The mission of the Arizona Department of Revenue is to serve taxpayers.
+The Department administers and enforces collection of individual and corporate income tax, transaction privilege (sales), use, luxury, withholding, property, estate, fiduciary, bingo, and severance taxes.
 The Department oversees county assessors in the administration of locally-assessed property taxes.